JordanNaei/fitnessTracker/README.md

 # Description

-This application is designed to create a workout tracker where client will be able to track their exercises, add new exercises, and add a new exercise to already created workouts.
+This application is designed to create a workout tracker where client will be able to track their exercises, create new exercises, and add a new exercise to already created workouts.

 # Application Image